TakeoutTech/API/docs/api/order.rst

      }
    }

-The following segment is appended to top of order on reply:
+The following segment will be appended to top of order on reply:

 .. code:: javascript

    {
-     "uuid": "[orderGUID] - leave empty", //supplied on return "status": "[status] - leave empty",  //supplied on return "statusHistory": [ //supplied on return
+     "uuid": "[orderGUID]",
+     "status": "[status]",
+     "statusHistory": [
        {
          "status": "PENDING",
          "timestamp": "2016-11-30T20:01:45.107Z",